Kieren Perkins

-Kieren John Perkins, OAM (born 14 August 1973) is a former Australian freestyle swimmer.
+Kieren John Perkins (born 14 August 1973) is an Australian former freestyle swimmer.
 He specialised in the 1500-metre freestyle and won successive Olympic gold medals in this event in the 1990s.
 He won his first at the 1992 Olympics which he won in world record time and then at the 1996 Olympics when he defended his title.
 In total he won four Olympic medals.

 Early life

 Perkins was born in Brisbane, Queensland.
 He attended Indooroopilly State Primary School and graduated from Brisbane Boys' College in the inner city suburb of Toowong.

 He began swimming regularly at age eight as part of his rehabilitation from a serious leg injury incurred after running through a plate glass window.

 At age 13 his potential became obvious, and with coach John Carew guiding him he won his first medal at the Australian Championships in Melbourne in 1989.

 Early international career (1990–1992)

 1990 Commonwealth Games

 Perkins's first major international meet was the 1990 Commonwealth Games in Auckland, New Zealand.

-Perkins won the silver medal in the 1500 metre freestyle behind fellow Queenslander Glen Housman.
+Perkins won the silver medal in the 1500-metre freestyle behind fellow Queenslander Glen Housman.
 Both Housman (14:55.25) and Perkins (14:58.08) broke 15 minutes which was the first time Perkins had recorded a sub-fifteen-minute 1500 metres.